Affected by tariffs and climate, cork timber in Canada is facing a severe situation.

 Sustar, an investor services analyst, said tariffs were being hit by a sharp fall in prices.
 “Now timber prices are very low, and the 20% to 25% tariff is the actual cash that every company has to pay for all its exports, which is bound to hurt exporting companies, especially in British Columbia.”
 Sustar said that in the last round of cork tariff negotiations at the beginning of this century, the companies withdrew about 80% of the tariffs, but the dispute took five years to settle.
 It’s only two years now, and it may be several years before another cork agreement can be signed.
 Once the agreement is reached, British Columbia industry giants such as Interfor, Canfor and West Fraser will use the windfall of tax rebates to operate in the United States.
 The three companies now own more sawmills in the United States than in Canada.

 Because of the lack of timber harvesting due to the housing crisis in the South of the United States, there is a large supply of timber.
 The government also encourages the planting of trees, which can attract about two or three new timber processing plants every year.
-Analysts expect timber prices to pick up somewhat next year, but trade disputes and supply conflicts will continue to drive down Canada’s share of the U.S. market.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Analysts expect timber prices to pick up somewhat next year, but trade disputes and supply conflicts will continue to drive down Canada’s share of the U.S. market.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.